Applying Lime Plaster

 Repairs requiring filling (dubbing out) with plaster—cracks, voids, repointed mortar joints—must be made days ahead of the main application to allow for the repairs to cure.

-In cases where the new plaster is rendered over existing lime plaster (not cement-charged stucco or mortar renders), the scratch coat can be skipped if proper repairs and fills and leveling work has been done.
+In cases where the new plaster is rendered over existing lime plaster, the scratch coat can be skipped if proper repairs and fills and leveling work has been done.
 Paint, wall paper glue, dirt and other low-bond surfactants MUST be completely removed.
 Provide some kind of tooth (mechanical key) by roughening/scratching/gouging the surface.
 Then be sure to properly dampen the surface prior to application.

 STRUCTURAL CHECK.
 Check that the surface preparations and structural build-out are correct and adequate.
 No part of the finished plaster surface should come in contact with the soil—pay attention to places where soil may be introduced later as part of the landscaping build and ensure the soil bed levels are well below the bottom edge of the plaster.
 Inspect the build of structure’s eaves and other roof overhangs to ensure running water is not going to contact the plaster directly.
 See that the final landscaping properly slopes away from the building and, in areas of heavy rainfall, that adequate drainage is provided.
 Where rain gutters are used, see to it that the downspouts and drains are properly designed and installed to carry the water away from the plastered wall instead of letting it splash back.
 Check that OSB or plywood sheeting, if used behind the lath, has been edge-gapped to accommodate swelling and the WRB is in good repair.
 Ensure lath has been securely fastened.